jihunni/Linux/Software_Cheminfo/GROMACS.md

 For gromacs preprocessor (Energy Minimization)
 $ gmx grompp -f minim.mdp -c AF-Q96I59-F1-model_v4_ions.gro -p topol.top -o em.tpr
 $ gmx mdrun -v -deffnm em

+step 25: One or more water molecules can not be settled.
+Check for bad contacts and/or reduce the timestep if appropriate.

 ```